SkullCutter02/new-linghandmade/client/public/privacy_policy.md

     - “Cookies” are data files that are placed on your device or computer and often include an anonymous unique identifier.
 For more information about cookies, and how to disable cookies, visit http://www.allaboutcookies.org.
     - “Log files” track actions occurring on the Site, and collect data including your IP address, browser type, Internet service provider, referring/exit pages, and date/time stamps.
     - “Web beacons,” “tags,” and “pixels” are electronic files used to record information about how you browse the Site.
     Additionally when you make a purchase or attempt to make a purchase through the Site, we collect certain information from you, including your name, billing address, shipping address, email address, and phone number.
-We refer to this information as “Order Information.”
+We refer to this information as “OrderHistory Information.”

 We also collect your email address when you sign up for an account.

-When we talk about “Personal Information” in this Privacy Policy, we are talking both about Device Information and Order Information.
+When we talk about “Personal Information” in this Privacy Policy, we are talking both about Device Information and OrderHistory Information.

 **HOW DO WE USE YOUR PERSONAL INFORMATION?**

-We use the Order Information that we collect generally to fulfill any orders placed through the Site (including processing your payment information, arranging for shipping, and providing you with invoices and/or order confirmations).
+We use the OrderHistory Information that we collect generally to fulfill any orders placed through the Site (including processing your payment information, arranging for shipping, and providing you with invoices and/or order confirmations).
-Additionally, we use this Order Information to: Communicate with you; Screen our orders for potential risk or fraud; and when in line with the preferences you have shared with us, provide you with information or advertising relating to our products or services.
+Additionally, we use this OrderHistory Information to: Communicate with you; Screen our orders for potential risk or fraud; and when in line with the preferences you have shared with us, provide you with information or advertising relating to our products or services.

 **DO NOT TRACK**